Epic-Breakfast-Productions/OpenQuarterMaster/software/core/oqm-core-api/docs/sphinx-test/source/features/index.rst

 Intended as a traceable, authoritative itemization of requirements to trace functionalities, code, tests, and documentation back to.

 Is NOT a low level implementation detailed document, rather a higher level set of generalized capabilities, requirements, and features.
-This mean that things like specific data models, implementation details, and similar low level information is not here.
+This means that things like specific data models, implementation details, and similar low level information is not here.

 .. toctree::
    :numbered: